 Additionally, he ordered the allergy-friendly waffle with a side of bacon.
 This is similar to what a normal guest will receive when ordering the adult sour cream waffle with a side.

 However, a special allergen mix is used to prepare these in a waffle iron that’s not cross-contaminated.
 It also didn’t hurt that it doubled as a Mickey waffle.

-Upon ordering, the chef mentioned that they were using a new mix compared to the old Bob’s Red Mill that he is accustomed to eating.
+Upon ordering, the chef mentioned they were using a new mix compared to the old Bob’s Red Mill that he is accustomed to eating.
 This turned out to be the case across the property.
-He did mention later on that he preferred the Bob’s Red Mill over the new mix.
+He later mentioned that he preferred Bob’s Red Mill over the new mix.

-If you were to order the regular sour cream waffles at Topolino’s Terrace they come with roasted apple, Chantilly, orange maple syrup, and a side of bacon, smoked ham, sausage, or plant-based sausage.
+If you order the regular sour cream waffles at Topolino’s Terrace, they come with roasted apple, Chantilly, orange maple syrup, a side of bacon, smoked ham, sausage, or plant-based sausage.

 The chef was also nice to bring out a few of the Enjoy Life brand cookies.
 It really makes a difference to us when we get to go somewhere like this, and the chef is confident in preparing food and making the meal special.